convert-cart/woocommerce-plugin/README.md

 - After Installation, navigate to `Settings` > `Integration`.
 - Enter Your Client Id / Domain Id (Your Customer Support Manager will provide this).
+- Select "Enable Debug Mode" if you wanted to track WooCommerce & WordPress plugin information to the tracking script.
 - Save Changes.
 - If you have any caching plugin installed, then please clear the cache.